Janagan345/Paw-Care/README.md

 https://drive.google.com/file/d/10mVwB8beWYo9Sr0sMCDud-_ZU_CJZYiU/view?usp=drive_link
 ## [Notes]
 - **ESP8266 and SIM800L share the same UART (PD6 & PD5)**, requiring careful switching using software control.
-- **SIM800L requires a stable 4.2V power source**, ensuring sufficient current (~2A peak) with a capacitor for stability.
+- **SIM800L requires a stable 4.2V-5V power source**, ensuring sufficient current (~2A peak) with a capacitor for stability.
 - **GPS module runs on software serial (PA0 & PA1)**, which may need baud rate tuning for optimal performance.
-- **MPU6050 operates on I2C and should have proper pull-up resistors if necessary.**
+- **MPU6050 operates on I2C and should have proper pull-up resistors if needed.**

 ## Conclusion & Results
 This project successfully integrates multiple communication and sensor modules with the VSDSquadron Mini microcontroller, effectively utilizing limited GPIO and UART resources.
 The system allows for real-time data acquisition, wireless transmission, and GPS tracking.
 The implemented firmware efficiently manages UART switching and sensor data processing.